-- The server has to support multiple clients simultaneously. - In order to introduce you to event-based programming, we are requiring that your server utilize only a single thread for accepting new client connections and responding to client commands.
-This means you are not allowed to spawn a new thread for each connected client.
-In order to accomplish this, you will utilize select() or epoll().
-For more guidance, consult the Intro to Asynchronous Programming guide on the course web page. - There should be no hard-coded limit to the number of stations your server can support or to the number of clients connected to a station.uint16_t - Remember to properly handle invalid commands (see the Protocol section above). - The server should never crash, even when a misbehaving client connects to it.
-The connection to that client might be terminated, however. - If multiple clients are connected to one station, they should all be listening to the same part of the song, even if they connected at different times. - If no clients are connected to a station, the current position in the song should still progress, without sending any data.
+- The server has to support multiple clients simultaneously. - There should be no hard-coded limit to the number of stations your server can support or to the number of clients connected to a station. - Remember to properly handle invalid commands (see the Protocol section above). - The server should never crash, even when a misbehaving client connects to it.
+The connection to that client might be terminated, however.

+• If multiple clients are connected to one station, they should all be listening to the same part of the song, even if they connected at different times.

+- If no clients are connected to a station, the current position in the song should still progress, without sending any data.
 The radio doesn't stop when no one is listening. - The server should not read the entire song file into memory.